The Impact Of Adverse Childhood Experiences-đź’ś

 Types of Adverse Childhood Experiences

-Adverse Childhood Experiences (ACEs) fall into a few different categories, but no matter what specific experience a child has faced, any one of these events will deeply affect a child’s emotional, mental, and physical well-being.
+Adverse Childhood Experiences fall into a few different categories.
+Any one of these events will deeply affect a child’s emotional, mental, and physical well-being.

 Abuse (Physical, Emotional, Sexual)